Conservative Party (UK): 1990–1997: John Major

-From 1994 to 1997, Major privatised British Rail, splitting it up into franchises to be run by the private sector.
-Its success is hotly debated, with a large increase in passenger numbers and investment in the network balanced by worries about the level of subsidy.
-Train fares cost more than under British Rail.

 The party was plagued by internal division and infighting, mainly over the UK's role in the European Union.
 The party's Eurosceptic wing, represented by MPs such as John Redwood, opposed further EU integration, whilst the party's pro-European wing, represented by those such as Chancellor of the Exchequer Kenneth Clarke, was broadly supportive.
-The issue of the creation of a single European currency also inflamed tensions, and these would continue to dog the party until the early-2000s (decade)".

-Major also had to survive a leadership challenge in 1995 by Redwood, then the Secretary of State for Wales.
-Major survived, but Redwood received 89 votes from MPs, as well as the backing of the Sun newspaper, which described the choice as being between "Redwood or Deadwood".
-This further undermined Major's influence in the Conservative Party.
+The issue of the creation of a single European currency also inflamed tensions.
+Major survived a leadership challenge in 1995 by Redwood, but Redwood received 89 votes, further undermining Major's influence.

-The Conservative government was also increasingly accused in the media of "sleaze".
-Their support reached its lowest ebb in late 1994, after the sudden death of Labour Party leader John Smith and the election of Tony Blair as his successor, when Labour had up to 60% of the vote in opinion polls and had a lead of some 30 points ahead of the Conservatives.
-The Labour lead was gradually narrowed over the next two years, as the Conservatives gained some credit for the strong economic recovery and fall in unemployment.
-But as the 1997 general election loomed, despite their high-profile New Labour, New Danger campaign, it was still looking certain that Labour would win.

-An effective opposition campaign by the Labour Party culminated in a landslide defeat for the Conservatives in 1997 that was Labour's largest ever parliamentary victory and the worst defeat for the Conservatives since the 1906 general election 91 years earlier.
-The 1997 general election left the Conservative Party as an England-only party, with all Scottish and Welsh seats having been lost, and not a single new seat having been gained anywhere.
+The Conservative government was increasingly accused in the media of "sleaze".
+Their support reached its lowest ebb in late 1994.
+Over the next two years the Conservatives gained some credit for the strong economic recovery and fall in unemployment.
+But an effective opposition campaign by the Labour Party culminated in a landslide defeat for the Conservatives in 1997, their worst defeat since the 1906 general election.
+The 1997 election left the Conservative Party as an England-only party, with all Scottish and Welsh seats having been lost, and not a single new seat having been gained anywhere.